-In order to graduate from The University of Iowa, students need a 2.0 or higher grade point average (GPA).
-Those who are not making satisfactory progress toward that goal for whatever reason—illness, poor study skills, family difficulties, etc.—are placed on academic probation.
+In order to graduate from The University of Iowa, students need a 2.0 or higher UI grade point average (GPA).
+Those who do not maintain a minimum 2.0 GPA or who earn a semester GPA below 1.5 are placed on academic probation.

 How do students on probation return to good standing?